minteressa/minteressa.github.io/_posts/2016-07-12-model-assessment.markdown

 categories: project
 published: true
 ---
-M'interessa project is, in fact, an information retrieval solution, a binary classification.
+M'interessa project is, in fact, an information retrieval solution, a binary classification product.
 So, information retrieval metrics must be used in order to assess the model of the project.

 If the different document groups generated after a binary classification process are...